 About SPACGraveyard

-SPACGraveyard tracks every SPAC from the 2020â2021 mania â the biggest speculative bubble in blank-check company history.
+SPACGraveyard is the most comprehensive SPAC database on the internet, tracking 1,320 SPACs across 13 sectors with data enriched from SEC EDGAR filings and Yahoo Finance.
+We cover the full spectrum of the 2020β2021 mania β the biggest speculative bubble in blank-check company history β plus SPACs going back to 2003.
 Between 2020 and 2021, over 800 SPACs raised more than $250 billion from investors, promising a new era of democratized access to pre-IPO companies.

 Most of those promises were broken.
-The average post-merger SPAC trades at $3.85 â a 62% loss from the $10 IPO price.
-Twenty-four companies have gone bankrupt.
-Nearly $95 billion in peak market cap has been destroyed.
+The average post-merger SPAC trades at $3.85 β a 62% loss from the $10 IPO price.
+Dozens of companies have gone bankrupt.
+Nearly $131 billion in peak market cap has been destroyed.
 And the only consistent winners were the sponsors (who risked $25,000 for 20% of equity) and the banks (who earned $8 billion in underwriting fees regardless of outcome).

 Why This Exists

 This site exists to document what happened, provide data-driven analysis, and ensure this story isn't forgotten.
-The SPAC bubble wasn't just a market event â it was a transfer of wealth from retail investors to Wall Street insiders, enabled by regulatory gaps and celebrity hype.
+The SPAC bubble wasn't just a market event β it was a transfer of wealth from retail investors to Wall Street insiders, enabled by regulatory gaps and celebrity hype.

 Data Sources

-- SEC EDGAR filings (S-1, 10-K, 8-K)
+- SEC EDGAR filings (S-1, 10-K, 8-K, DEFM14A) β 6,769 SIC 6770 filings indexed

 - SPAC Research and SPAC Track databases